 Director: Jim Henson, Frank Oz

-Starring: Jim Henson, Kathryn Mullen, Frank Oz, Dave Goelz
+Starring: Jim Henson, Frank Oz, Kathryn Mullen, Dave Goelz, Steve Whitmire

 On another planet in the distant past, a Gelfling embarks on a quest to find the missing shard of a magical crystal, and so restore order to his world.